Strawberry Jam recipe without commercial pectin.

 Add sugar and heat while stirring constantly.

 When sugar is dissolved bring to a boil.
 Boil rapidly until it thickens and reaches a gelling point.
 This may take 35-40 minutes.
 Stir frequently!
-Once it has started to thicken you will need to just stand there and continue stirring.
+Once it has started to boil you will need to just stand there and continue stirring.

+Allow your jam to boil hard until it reaches the gelling point.
+One way to test this is the cold spoon test.
 Take your cold spoon and scoop up a bit of jam.
 The jam will cool quickly and you can tilt the spoon to see if it has thickened or jelled.
 It should be thick as it drops off the spoon.
 This is referred to as ‘sheeting’.
 If it is runny just cook a bit longer.

 Another much easier way to tell if your jam is ready is by measuring temperature.
-First you’ll need to figure out the gelling point for your elevation.
+First, you’ll need to figure out the gelling point for your elevation.